-Have you recently adopted a new pup but have yet to set a tiny home for them in your house?
-Then what you need to make a quick dash to the local pet store and get yourself a dog crate.
+What size crate for my dog do I need?
+This is one of the top questions new dog owners ask.
+Especially, if you recently adopted a new pup but have yet to set a tiny home for them in your house.
+Then you need to make a quick dash to the local pet store and get yourself a dog crate.

 These crates not only create a place for your pet to stay in when you aren’t home, but they also make a private zone where they can feel safe.
 And if you didn’t know already, most pooches actually enjoy having a place that they can call their own.

 This way, whenever they feel they need time to themselves, they can quickly retreat to their dens for some “me” time.
 Plus, they make the housetraining process move at a much smoother pace too!

 Picking the right size crate requires a certain amount of consideration.
 It’s not as simple as walking in and picking up the first crate available.
 On the contrary, it’s a bit more complicated than that, so let us explain.

 You need to remember that your pet will need enough room to stand up, move around and comfortably lay down in the crate.
 This means you may need to measure their length from nose to tail and add an extra 2-4 inches.